 NOTE: You can reset your password using the Change Root Password.

-How to Access WHM from Your Domain
+Access WHM from Your Domain

 WHM operates over two different ports: